kedro-org/kedro-viz/docs/run_status.md

 # Run Status tracking in Kedro-Viz

-The Run Status feature in Kedro-Viz provides tracking and visualization of your pipeline execution, giving you detailed insights into your workflow's performance and helping you quickly identify and debug issues.
+The Run Status feature in Kedro-Viz provides tracking and visualisation of your pipeline execution, giving you detailed insights into your workflow's performance and helping you quickly identify and debug issues.

 ## Overview